Mobile SDKs

 maxQueueLimit: 1000 // Default

-is the maximum number of events that will be stored in the queue before the oldest events starts to get purged.
+);The flushLimit is the number of events that will trigger a flush and the maxQueueLimit is the maximum number of events that will be stored in the queue before the oldest events starts to get purged.
 This would only happen if the Castle API stops, or the user doesn’t have an internet connection for a longer period.
 It's recommended that you don't change these settings until you've consulted with Castle support.

 Queue flushing

-Ad Tracking (IDFA)
+Ad Tracking (Advertising Identifier)

 let configuration = CastleConfiguration(publishableKey: "{Publishable-API-Key}")

-configuration.adSupportBlock = { () -> String in
+configuration.adSupportBlock = {

 };